When to trim beech hedges: A hedge guide

 Cutting a beech hedge back hard

 Trimming a beech hedge is a rewarding task for beginners, as beech tolerates cutting so well you can’t really go wrong.
 You can significantly trim your beech hedge in both height and width, and it will grow back densely.
-You can rejuvenate an old beech hedge by cutting it right back: before spring starts, use an electric chainsaw to saw off all old branches above the ground, so that only the central stem remains with side branches about 10 centimetres long.
+You can rejuvenate an old beech hedge by cutting it right back: before spring starts, use an electric chainsaw to saw off all old branches above the ground, so that only the central stem remains with side branches about 10 centimeters long.
 Trim all non-branching stems with the hedge trimmer.
 Mechanical secateurs are ideal for finer work.

 Trimming beech for dense growth